Vishal-Chdhry/open-source-cs/README.md

 # The Open Source Computer Science Degree

 This is a curated list of free courses from reputable universities like MIT, Stanford, and Princeton that satisfy the same requirements as an undergraduate Computer Science degree, minus general education.
+[Video discussing this curriculum](https://youtu.be/NyOvFSP_IpQ)

 ## Computer Science Basics